SnootyMonkey/coming-soon/README.md

 heroku config:add BUILDPACK_URL=https://github.com/kolov/heroku-buildpack-clojure
 ```

-**6) Attach a free Redis instance to your app.**
+**6) Attach a Redis instance to your app.**

-As of this writing, there are 3 options for free Redis on Heroku.
+As of this writing, there are 2 options for free Redis on Heroku.

 To use [Redis Cloud](https://addons.heroku.com/rediscloud), run this command: